 Snacks to avoid: sugary treats, soda, juice, and fried foods

-It’s normal to have cravings, and it’s completely OK if you occasionally give in.
-But keep in mind that processed, sugary foods like cookies, candy, soda, and store-bought juices can give you quick energy and then cause you to crash later when your blood sugar drops.
-And while fried foods can be an indulgent meal, they may leave you feeling bloated and sluggish later.
+It’s normal to have cravings, and it’s completely fine to occasionally indulge.
+Just keep in mind that processed, sugary foods like cookies, candy, soda, and store-bought juices can give you quick energy and then cause you to crash when your blood sugar drops.
+And, while fried foods can be an indulgent meal, they may leave you feeling bloated and sluggish later.

 Studies show that too much sugar during pregnancy can lead to having a larger baby and a harder delivery.
-It can also lead to gestational diabetes (diabetes during pregnancy) and make your baby more likely to have allergies, asthma, and other problems after birth.
-See The Art of Eating guide for more about satisfying cravings during pregnancy.
+It can also lead to gestational diabetes and make your baby more likely to have allergies, asthma, and other problems after birth.

 Sources